As of May 9, 2017 there were at least 7,893 Airbnb listings in Vienna, Austria.

-Two thirds of the listings (3,339 out of 4,961) are "Entire homes or apartments" and a quarter (1,280 listings) are "Entire homes and apartments" that are "rented recently" and "frequently rented" for more than 60 days, or two months out of the year.
+Two thirds of the listings (5,309 out of 7,893) are "Entire homes or apartments" and almost a third (2,578 listings) are "Entire homes and apartments" that are "rented recently and frequently" for more than 60 days, or two months out of the year.

 Entire apartments that are frequently rented are more than likely permanently dedicated to short-term rentals, and unavailable for residential long term leases - they are essentially residential housing transformed without any community consultation into hotel rooms.